MSthe00/Maturbot/README.md

 Some planned features are:
   - Better CSS
   - More comments in the code
-  - Pie chart statistics
+  - Fancy statistics
+  - A quiz modes

 Known bugs:
-  - Repeat password doesnt work
+  - Verification process doesnt even remotely work because PHP emails are cancer
-  - Verification email isnt sent out
+  - There is no Password reset and there wont be one because PHP emails are cancer

 Changelog:
   - 1.3 (24.04.17)